Addressing Narcissistic Traits: 10 Neuroscientific Insights for Self-Discovery

 1. Excessive need for admiration: Constantly seeking validation and praise from others.

-2. Sense of entitlement: Expecting special treatment and privileges without justification.
+2. Sense of entitlement: Expecting special privileges and advantages without justification.

 3. Lack of empathy: Difficulty understanding or caring about others’ feelings.